Inference From Visible Information And Background Knowledge: Definitions

 Note that these problems now quantify over instances twice, and hence there are alternatives depending on whether the instance $\visinst$ is restricted to be finite, and whether the hidden instances $\fullinst$ are restricted to be finite.
-For a class of input $Q, \calC, \bfS$, we say that $\exists\PSB(Q, \calC, \bfS)$ is ``finitely controllable'' if in both quantifications, quantification over finite instances can be freely replaced with quantification over arbitrary instances.
+For a class of input $Q, \calC, \bfS$, we say that ``$\exists\PSB(Q, \calC, \bfS)$ is \emph{finitely controllable}'' if in both quantifications, quantification over finite instances can be freely replaced with quantification over arbitrary instances without changing the truth value of the statement.